HeikoBoettger/systemd-resolved-exposer/README.md

 ## Run the solution

+### Prerequisites

+The minimum that is need to execute the solution is docker and a dns-service such as systemd-resolved where the dns-request are delegated to.

+### Run the container

 Simply go into the `docker` subdirectory and run `make run-as-service` to run and register the container to be restarted on the next run.

 For testing I also provide as simple `make run`.